-There is so many parts of the Crazyflie that can be developed, and before digging into that, it is important to know generically how the system fits togeter.
-Here are some quick links to some of those important places that are important for development.
+There are many parts of the Crazyflie® that can be developed, and before digging in, it helps to understand how the system fits together.
+Here are some links to key development resources.

 Make sure to use our coding standard for languages, which will be important if you want to Contribute your code back to our firmware/software.